 Edinburgh Trip Planning – August

 Having staged so many festivals during the month of August, visitors to Edinburgh in September can expect to find us bouncing back from the August excitement, and ready for short breaks or weekly stays again.
 A great time to visit friends and family, or for families settling in students who come to study in Edinburgh.
-Craigwell Cottage is nearest to the Moray House Campus of Edinburgh University, and within easy walking distance of Old College.
-Could be a good time to find a last minute break if you don’t need school holiday dates.
 During one of the September weekends, it will be Doors Open Days in Edinburgh too – a great opportunity to visit properties which may not always be open to the public.

-School half-term holidays in October are often on different dates for different areas of the UK, so it can be a good time to book.
+School half-term holidays in October are often on different dates for different areas of the UK, so it can be a good time to book a holiday as accommodation is easier to come by.
 As autumn sets in, a city break means you have plenty of options of things to do no matter what the weather.
 We love to visit the Royal Botanic Garden to see the trees turn to autumn colours, and have plenty of ideas for indoor activities too!
 Time for museums, art galleries and visitor attractions.
 October’s also the month for the International Storytelling Festival centred at the Scottish Storytelling Centre in Edinburgh’s Royal Mile.
 As the seasons change the Samhuinn Festival takes place on 31 October – Hallowe’en in Edinburgh.
 We’ve a whole board of Dark Edinburgh ideas for you too!

 For most people, shopping for Christmas takes priority during November.
 Some people choose to visit Edinburgh as the Christmas decorations start to go up and we prepare for a month or more of winter Festivals.
 To make the most of this, book breaks towards the end of November when the Christmas lights will be switched on, the Norwegian Christmas tree will go up on The Mound, and we all try to figure out just how they get that huge tree into Jenners!